TheDigitalCatOnline/blog_source/pelican/content/python-3-oop-part-5-metaclasses.markdown

 (<class 'object'>,)
 ```

-If you are not about to faint at this point chances are that you are Guido van Rossum of one of his friends down at the Python core development team (in this case let me thank you for your beautiful creation).
+If you are not about to faint at this point chances are that you are Guido van Rossum or one of his friends down at the Python core development team (in this case let me thank you for your beautiful creation).
 You may get a cup of tea, if you need it.

 Jokes apart, at the very base of Python type system there are two things, `object` and `type`, which are inseparable.
 The previous code shows that `object` is an instance of `type`, and `type` inherits from `object`.
 Take your time to understand this subtle concept, as it is very important for the upcoming discussion about metaclasses.